-- Tiny, biting insects that resemble crabs --

 Pubic lice are tiny (1-2 mm) blood sucking insects.
 The common name pubic louse ("louse" is the singular form of the word "lice") comes from where they are typically found -- in the pubic area of infested individuals but they may also be found in armpit, chest and eyelash hair, anywhere the hair is course enough for the lice to hang onto.

-The other common name crab louse comes from their overall shape as well as the two pairs of enlarged claws, features which resemble real crabs.
+The other common names crab louse comes from their overall shape as well as the two pairs of enlarged claws, features which resemble real crabs.
 These modified claws are adapted for grasping coarse pubic hairs.
 This tiny insect has been a highly specialized "companion" of humans, and some of our primate cousins, since before recorded history.

 Pubic/crab lice bite to get blood.
 The bite leaves an intensely itchy lesion but, unlike some other blood-feeding insects, pubic lice do not transmit diseases.
 Scratching to relieve the intense itch can result in secondary infections, however.
 Pubic lice are found worldwide and are frequently (but not always) spread through sexual contact.